SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/udef.md

 5. Click **Save**.
 6. Optionally adjust the layout and/or set the field to be shown on the 1st page of the selected screen.
 7. Continue adding fields.
 Click **Publish** when you're done.

+> [!TIP]
+> You can select up to 3 fields that will be included on the main card.

 ## Convert field type